microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Object Types.md

 }
 ```

-At this point, it's also worth calling out that type aliases can also be generic, and we could have defined our new `Box<T>` interface
+At this point, it's also worth calling out that type aliases can also be generic, and we could have defined our new `Box<T>` interface which was:

 ```ts twoslash
 interface Box<T> {